 What is Gutenberg?

 Gutenberg is the new WordPress text editor, which released in WordPress 5.0 on December 6, 2018.
-This new editor takes a block approach to creating content, making the fusion of content and design possible for those without coding experience.
+This new editor takes a block approach to create content, making the fusion of content and design possible for those without coding experience.

 It’s a pretty big leap from the current text editor, and it has already begun to shake things up in the short three months it’s been out.
 Instead of having to fill multiple meta boxes with content, you can add several different types of content within one interface, and tweak the design to your liking.
 Think of it as a page-builder, but much smoother and less bloated.